MustaphaU/karaamAI/README.md

 Once ready, log in with the credentials provided in `credentials.txt` and click `submit`

-Check out the demo video to see how you might interact with the app.
+Check out the demo video to see how you might interact with the app.: https://youtu.be/opTpWnb6Ju8

 # Here is a high level architecture